 \section{Introduction}

-Recall that the \emph{standardisation} of a string $s$ of distinct integers is the unique permutation $\std{s}$ obtained by replacing the $i$th smallest entry of $s$ with $i$.
-A permutation $\pi$ of length $n$ contains another permutation $p$ of length $k$ if there is a subsequence (not necessarily consisting of consecutive entries) $\pi_{i_1} \pi_{i_2} \dots \pi_{i_k}$ whose standardisation is $p$.
-In this context $p$ is called a (\emph{classical permutation}) \emph{pattern}, and we say that $\pi$ \emph{contains} $p$.
+The \emph{standardization} of a string $s$ of distinct integers is the permutation $\std{s}$ obtained by replacing the $i$th smallest entry of $s$ with $i$.
+A permutation $\pi$ of length $n$ \emph{contains} permutation $p$ of length $k$ if there is a subsequence (not necessarily consisting of consecutive entries) $\pi_{i_1} \pi_{i_2} \dots \pi_{i_k}$ whose standardization is $p$.
+In this context, $p$ is called a (\emph{classical permutation}) \emph{pattern}.
 The subsequence in $\pi$ is called an \emph{occurrence} of $p$.
 If no occurrence exists then $\pi$ \emph{avoids} $p$.
 Take for example $\pi = 51324$, which contains $p = 123$ as the subsequences $134$ and $124$, but avoids $p = 231$.